apache/doris/docs/en/administrator-guide/config/fe_config.md

 Used to set default database data quota size, default is 1T.

-### 'default_max_filter_ratio'
+### `default_max_filter_ratio`

 Used to set default max filter ratio of load Job.
-It will be overridden by 'max_filter_ratio' of the load job properties，default value is 0, value range 0-1.
+It will be overridden by `max_filter_ratio` of the load job properties，default value is 0, value range 0-1.

+### `enable_http_server_v2`

+Whether to enable the V2 version of the HTTP Server implementation.
+The new HTTP Server is implemented using SpringBoot.
+And realize the separation of front and back ends.
+Only when it is turned on, can you use the new UI interface under the `ui/` directory.

+Default is false.

+### `http_api_extra_base_path`

+In some deployment environments, user need to specify an additional base path as the unified prefix of the HTTP API.
+This parameter is used by the user to specify additional prefixes.
+After setting, user can get the parameter value through the `GET /api/basepath` interface.
+And the new UI will also try to get this base path first to assemble the URL.
+Only valid when `enable_http_server_v2` is true.

+The default is empty, that is, not set.